JustPyrrha/QForward/README.md

-# FabricForwarding
+# QForward
-Proxy network support for Fabric modded servers.
+Proxy forwarding support for Quilt modded servers.

 ## Proxy Support
-Current FabricForwarding supports all proxies that use either legacy forwarding (like BungeeCord) and modern forwarding (like Velocity).
+QForward currently supports Velocity v1 forwarding.

-You can change which IP forwarding method to use in `config/fabric-frowarding.json` by change the `mode` value.
-Options avaliable are `OFF` for none, `LEGACY` for BungeeCord-style or `MODERN` for modern/Velocity style.
+You can change which IP forwarding method to use in `config/qforward.json` by change the `mode` value.
+Options available are `OFF` for none, `MODERN` for Velocity v1 forwarding.

-If you have `"mode":"MODERN"` you **MUST** put the secret key from your proxy in the `secret` value or your proxy wont let anyone connect.
+If you have `"mode":"MODERN"` you **MUST** put the secret key from your proxy in the `secret` value or your proxy won't let anyone connect.